Criminal History Checks vs. Background Checks: Is there a difference?

 And (b) “A request for records under subdivision (a) shall include the applicant’s fingerprints…”

-While California law only requires the fingerprint criminal history check, a broader, more comprehensive background check that includes a written application, face-to-face interview, verification of identity, and reference checks with personal references, current and former employers and co-workers, current and former landlords and neighbors, and others with knowledge of the applicant’s personal character and conduct is the best practice and can only serve to better protect your ministry and the minors who you have been entrusted to protect.
+While AB 506 requires only the Live Scan criminal history check (of California records), a broader and more comprehensive background check that includes a written application, face-to-face interview, verification of identity, reference checks with personal references, current and former employers and co-workers, current and former landlords, housemates, and neighbors, current and former ministry leaders, or others with knowledge of the applicant’s character and conduct, a national sexual offender registry search, and a national (FBI) criminal history check is a best practice and can only serve to better protect your ministry and the minors who have been entrusted to your care and protection.

 Related Articles